 The Vermont Occupational Safety and Health Program (VOSHA) is a part of the Vermont Department of Labor, Workers' Compensation and Safety Division.
 The main office is located in Montpelier, Vermont.

-The Vermont State Plan applies to all public and private sector places of employment in the state, with the exception of federal employees, the United States Postal Service, private sector maritime activities (shipyard employment, marine terminals, and longshoring), and military bases, which are subject to federal jurisdiction.
+The Vermont State Plan applies to all state and local government and private sector workplaces in the state, with the exception of federal government workers, the United States Postal Service, private sector maritime activities (shipyard employment, marine terminals, and longshoring), and military bases, which are subject to federal jurisdiction.

 VOSHA has adopted most OSHA standards by reference.
 There are two state-specific standards in effect at this time:

 VOSHA offers voluntary and cooperative programs that focus on reducing injuries, illnesses, and fatalities.
-VOSHA also offers on-site consultation services which help employers comply with VOSHA standards and identify and correct potential safety and health hazards.
+VOSHA also offers on-site consultation services which help employers - both state and local government and private sector - comply with VOSHA standards and identify and correct potential safety and health hazards.
 For more information on these programs, please visit the Vermont State Plan website.